Connecting with Intensive Interaction

 with Graham Firth

-Improving communication for people with learning disabilities and/or autism
+Improving communication for people with social communication differences and/or difficulties

 Welcome to our ‘Connecting with Intensive Interaction’ website.

-On this website you will find a lot of useful information about our social communication approach called Intensive Interaction.
+On this website, you will find a lot of information about our social communication approach called Intensive Interaction.
 This website will help you to understand what Intensive Interaction is, who it is for, how best to use it and what benefits it can bring.

 You can also read Graham Firth’s ‘Connecting with Intensive Interaction‘ blog series, and you can sign up at the bottom of this page to be notified of all new posts by email.